 NEET 2026 Cut Off (Expected): Category-Wise Marks, Safe Score & Government College Cutoff

 NEET Cut OffNEET 2026 cut-off is one of the most significant factors for students who are hopeful of getting admission in MBBS and other medical programs in India.
-The NEET cutoff every year is calculated on the lowest possible marks to qualify to receive counselling and admission in government or privately owned medical colleges.
+As the NEET exam 2026 was conducted on 3rd May 2026, students are now looking for expected cutoffs.
+The expected cut off for NEET 2026 will be approximately the 50th percentile (700 - 135 marks), and OBC, SC, and ST categories may qualify at the 40th percentile (150 - 120 marks).
+The minimum qualifying cut-off of NEET 2026 every year is calculated on the lowest possible marks to qualify to receive counselling and admission in government or privately owned medical colleges.

-As the NEET exam is close at hand on 3rd May 2026, students are advised to remain concentrated on their studies and to score high.
-The NEET cutoff 2026 will be announced once the results have been announced, which will depend on various factors such as the difficulty of the exam, the number of candidates, and the performance.
-By knowing the NEET qualifying marks 2026 and aiming to achieve a safe NEET 2026, you will be in a better position to get admission to MBBS.
+The NEET 2026 cut off for MBBS(Official) will be announced once the NEET 2026 results have been announced, which will depend on various factors such as the difficulty of the exam, the number of candidates, and the performance.
+By knowing the NEET 2026 expected cut off marks, you will be in a better mindset about whether to get admission to a government college or a private college for MBBS.
+These cutoff marks determine candidate eligibility for counselling for MBBS, BDS, or any other medical course.
+These cut-off marks are the minimum scores required for a candidate to qualify for the NEET UG counselling process.

 Try the free NEET College Predictor to predict colleges.

-NEET 2026 Cut Off Overview
+NEET 2026 Cut Off Expected: Overview

 Particulars | Details |

-General Cutoff | 155–165 (Qualifying) |
+General Cutoff | 135–155 (Qualifying) |

 Safe score for MBBS | 600–650+ |